osamples/Lipscomb-Principals-of-Data-Science/Practicum II (MSDS 5243)/README.md

 # Lipscomb Univeristy Master's of Science in Data Science
 ## Practicum II

 Delivered on an end-to-end machine learning research solution.
 The topic was `Predicting Number of Personnel to Deploy for Wildfire Containment`.
-This paper was submitted and accepted the International Conference on Data Science (ICData) for publication in a Research Book, Transactions on Computational Science & Computational Intelligence on May 23, 2021.
+This paper was submitted and accepted by the International Conference on Data Science (ICData) for publication in a Research Book, Transactions on Computational Science & Computational Intelligence on May 23, 2021.
 I have provided the manuscript as well as the abstract below.

 ### Abstract: